Red Monkey (band): History

-Third and final album Gunpowder, Treason and Plot was released in 2001 on Troubleman Unlimited, after Slampt records was wound down the previous year.
-Joe Mask (of Leeds group Bilge Pump) joined the band on second guitar.
+The bands third and final album Gunpowder, Treason and Plot was released in 2001 on Troubleman Unlimited, after Slampt records was wound down the previous year.
+Joe Mask (of Leeds' Bilge Pump) joined the band on second guitar.
 The album was praised as a return to form and noted for the use of non-standard time signatures, as well as horns, which brought comparisons to The Ex.

 From 2001, the band was less active as members focused increasingly on their families and careers.
 A final split single with Erase Errata was released in 2003 and the band played their last shows in 2005.
-Dale started work as a music teacher, and later as a lecturer at Oxford Brookes University, while continuing to play in long term side project Milky Wimpshake and also, immediately following Red Monkey, in a band called Chronicity.
+Dale started work as a music teacher, and later as a lecturer at Oxford Brookes University, while continuing to play in long term side project Milky Wimpshake.
+However, immediately following Red Monkey, he joined a band called Chronicity.
 Marc Walker and Rachel Holborow went on to play in The Guise and Do The Right Thing, respectively.